Solid nitrogen: Linear forms (N6 and N8)

 The decomposition of hydrazinium azide at high pressure and low temperature produces a molecular solid made of linear chains of 8 nitrogen atoms (N≡N+\sN−\sN=N\sN−\sN+≡N).
 Simulations suggest that N8 is stable at low temperatures and pressures (< 20 GPa); in practice, the reported N8 decomposes to the ε allotrope below 25 GPa but a residue remains at pressure as low as 3 GPa.

-Grechner et al. predicted in 2016 that an analogous allotrope with six nitrogens should exist at ambient conditions.
+Theoretical analyses in 2016 predicted that an analogous allotrope with six nitrogens should exist at ambient conditions.
+The synthesis of C2h-N6 was published in 2025.
+It is stable at liquid nitrogen temperature and atmospheric pressure.

 Amorphous and network allotropes

 Non-molecular forms of solid nitrogen exhibit the highest known non-nuclear energy density.

 μ

 When the ζ-N2 phase is compressed at room temperature over 150 GPa an amorphous form is produced.
 This is a narrow gap semiconductor, and designated the μ-phase.
 The μ-phase has been brought to atmospheric pressure by first cooling it to 100 K.